opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Delete the link from the node to the Xsheet node.

-    - Right-click the node you want to disconnect from the Xsheet node, and choose Disconnect from Xsheet from the menu that opens.
+    - Right-click the node you want to disconnect from the Xsheet node, and choose **Disconnect from Xsheet** from the menu that opens.

 .. tip:: **To insert an FX node into a link:**

-    Alt-click and drag it onto the link.
+    **Alt-click and drag** it onto the link.

 .. tip:: **To extract an FX node from a link:**

-    Alt-click and drag it away from the link.
+    **Alt-click and drag** it away from the link.

 .. tip:: **To edit an FX nodes selection:**

     Do one of the following:

-    - Use the Copy command to keep the selection in memory for further operations.
+    - Use the **Copy** command to keep the selection in memory for further operations.

-    - Use the Cut command to eliminate the selection from the schematic and keep it in memory for further operations.
+    - Use the **Cut** command to eliminate the selection from the schematic and keep it in memory for further operations.

-    - Use the Paste command to paste the selection kept in memory in the FX schematic.
+    - Use the **Paste** command to paste the selection kept in memory in the FX Schematic.

-    - Right-click a link and use the Paste Insert command to insert the selection kept in memory into the selected link.
+    - Right-click a link and use the **Paste Insert** command to insert the selection kept in memory into the *selected link*.

-    - Right-click any node and use the Paste Add command to add the selection kept in memory from the selected nodes at the end of the new links.
+    - Right-click any node and use the **Paste Add** command to add the selection kept in memory from the *selected nodes* at the end of the new links.

-    - Right-click an FX node and use the Paste Replace command to replace the selected FX nodes with the selection kept in memory.
+    - Right-click an FX node and use the **Paste Replace** command to replace the *selected FX* nodes with the selection kept in memory.

-    - Use the Delete command to delete the selection.
+    - Use the **Delete** command to delete the selection.

     .. note:: All these commands are available in the menu that opens when right-clicking nodes and links.

 .. tip:: **To create a linked effect:**

     1. Select the FX nodes you want to duplicate.

-    2. Right-click any of the selected nodes and choose Create Linked FX from the menu that opens.
+    2. Right-click any of the selected nodes and choose **Create Linked FX** from the menu that opens.

 .. tip:: **To break linked effects:**

     1. Select the FX nodes you want to unlink.

-    2. Right-click any of the selected nodes and choose Unlink from the menu that opens.
+    2. Right-click any of the selected nodes and choose **Unlink** from the menu that opens.

 .. _using_multiple_output_nodes: